fusion-energy/neutronics-workshop/tasks/task_13_parameter_study_sampling/README.md

+## This task is currently under development and may not work

 ## Task 13 - Techniques for sampling parameter space

-Please allow X minutes for this task.
+Please allow 20 minutes for this task.

-Expected outputs from this task are in the [presentation]().
+Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/14).

 The aim of this task is to explore sampling techniques for performing simulations across a parameter space of interest.
 A parameter space may be surveyed for several reasons.
 In the context of tritium breeding, this may be to measure the impact of a parameter on tritium breeding.